antmicro/renode-zephyr-tech-talk/03-twister/README.md

 west twister --platform unleashed -T shell_module
 ```

-To see more details on the test results, open ``twister-out/unleashed/sample.shell.shell_module.robot/report.html``.
+To see more details on the test results, open ``twister-out/unleashed/sample.shell.shell_module.robot/report.html`` in your browser.

 ## Enabling Renode support in boards

-To see how Renode support was enabled for the ``unleashed`` target, the following entries have been added.
+To enable Renode support for the ``unleashed`` target, the following entries have been added.

 In ``unleashed.yaml``: